Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 * Table of Contents
 {:toc}

-> If you are the first time contributor to the Alluxio open source project, please follow
+> If you are the first time contributor to the Alluxio open source project, we strongly encourage
-> the [Tutorial of Contributing to Alluxio](Contributing-Getting-Started.html) to finish a step-by-step
+> you to follow the step-by-step example in the [Tutorial to Contribute to Alluxio](Contributing-Getting-Started.html)
-> example of making contributions to Alluxio.
+> and finish a new contributor task before making more advanced change to Alluxio.

 Thank you for your interest in Alluxio!
 We greatly appreciate any new features or fixes.